Wologman/Python_Notes/Programming Paradigms.md

 Procedural

 Also cover Synchronous vs Asynchronous.
-I've been getting confused with JS at times.
+I've been getting confused with JavaScript at times.